docwho2/java-squareup-spring-ai-ivr/README.md

 Each test run produces a [**fully navigable Allure report**](https://docwho2.github.io/java-squareup-spring-ai-ivr/) with concrete evidence of system behavior, making this suite both a **regression safety net** and a **model evaluation framework**.

 ➡️ See **[tests/README.md](./SpringAI/src/test/README.md)** for full details.

 ---

+## 📖 Retrieval-Augmented Generation (RAG) with Live Local Data

+This platform includes a **production-grade RAG subsystem** built on **Spring AI**, designed to keep the assistant grounded in **real, continuously changing local knowledge** — not static demo documents.

+Key capabilities:

+- **Automated ingestion** of live data from:
+  - Public **web pages** (custom crawler)
+  - **Facebook page posts** via the Graph API
+- **English-normalized vector storage** with **automatic query translation**, enabling:
+  - Multilingual user questions
+  - Accurate retrieval from English-only knowledge sources
+  - Correct localized responses back to the user
+- **Metadata-rich embeddings** for source attribution, scoping, and filtering
+- **Tool-driven retrieval** via Spring AI (RAG is invoked explicitly, not injected heuristically)

+### ⚡ Low-Latency Prefetching for Carrier-Grade Response Times

+To meet **telephony-class latency requirements**, the system employs **strategic prefetching**:

+- RAG queries and external data lookups are **prefetched early in the turn lifecycle**
+- Frequently accessed local knowledge (city info, policies, announcements) is warmed ahead of response generation
+- Prefetching is **deterministic and bounded**, avoiding speculative or wasteful calls

+This ensures that when the model decides to retrieve context, the data is already available — delivering **consistent, low-latency responses suitable for real-time voice interactions**.

+The RAG pipeline is fully integrated into the same **enterprise test harness**, proving that:
+- Retrieval occurs when appropriate
+- Prefetching improves response latency without changing behavior
+- Results remain grounded in actual source content
+- Behavior is consistent across languages, channels, and LLM providers

+Together, live data ingestion and latency-aware prefetching ensure local policies, events, and announcements stay **current, verifiable, and fast**, even under carrier-grade voice constraints.

+---